 - February 26: Building a Funding Strategy

-In summer 2022, the University of Michigan’s Institute for the Humanities will host HWW’s annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
+The HWW consortium offers an annual summer workshop for doctoral students interested in learning about diverse careers for humanists.
 Through a series of workshops, talks, and site visits, participants will learn how to imagine possible futures and leverage their skills and humanities training towards careers in the private sector, the nonprofit world, arts administration, public media, and many other fields.
-Ann Arbor, Michigan will serve as the primary location for workshop activities.
-The location will provide students with the opportunity to experience the vibrant humanities ecosystem that exists in the region, including Detroit.
+Applications for the 2022 workshop are closed.
+The 2023 workshop will be held at the University of Minnesota; applications details will be available in fall 2022.
+More information.